fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

 - Run our micromagnetic simulation scripts to re-generate the data files (OOMMF required).

-  You can then (optionally) produce figures 2-5 from this re-computed data.
+- Produce figures 2-5 "from scratch", based on freshly computed micromagnetic simulation data from the previous step.
   This is useful to verify that you get the same results on your own computer.